run-llama/llama_index/docs/getting_started/starter_example.md

 $ cd examples/paul_graham_essay
 ```

-This contains GPT Index examples around Paul Graham's essay, ["What I Worked On"](http://paulgraham.com/worked.html).
+This contains LlamaIndex examples around Paul Graham's essay, ["What I Worked On"](http://paulgraham.com/worked.html).
 A comprehensive set of examples are already provided in `TestEssay.ipynb`.
-For the purposes of this tutorial, we can focus on a simple example of getting GPT Index up and running.
+For the purposes of this tutorial, we can focus on a simple example of getting LlamaIndex up and running.

 ### Build and Query Index